6 Ways To Manage Moderate To Severe Childhood Asthma | MyAsthmaTeam

 Powered By

-Although childhood asthma is one of the most common chronic (ongoing) illnesses in children, there are treatment options that can help your child live a healthier life.
+Although childhood asthma is one of the most common chronic (ongoing) illnesses in children, various treatment options can help your child live a healthier life.
 Proper asthma treatments are essential to control asthma symptoms and prevent asthma attacks, emergency room visits, and hospital stays.

 What Is Moderate to Severe Asthma?